 Having appeared in the 2000s, microservices quickly became an IT-trend.
 It’s an agile, user- and technology-friendly solution which suprasses monolithic architecture in many ways.
 Large companies and startups, which are tending to extend, choose microservices for their projects, and according to the O’Reilly survey, 92% of the respondents have at least some success.
 At the same time, the effectiveness of using microservices depends among the other things on the programming languages they’re written in.

 In this article, the Surf team shares expertise based on 12 years’ experience in back end and specific-task-oriented solutions.
-We’ll explain why Go is the best choice for microservices building, and how the architecture and programming language match each other.
+We’ll explain how Go and the architecture match each other.

 What special is there in microservice architecture?

-To see what special there is in microservice architecture, let’s go through its main advantages, disadvantages, and differences from monoliths.
-Having in mind the whole picture, we’ll better understand why Go is a better match for building microservices than other programming languages.
+To see what special there is in the architecture, let’s go through its main advantages, disadvantages, and differences from monoliths.
+Having in mind the whole picture, we’ll better understand why Golang is a better match for building microservices than other programming languages.

 Microservices, or microservice architecture, is an app- and software architectural approach implying that a single application consists of many smaller components.
 They are loosely coupled and independently deployable, and connect with each other via REST APIs (application programming interfaces), event streaming, and message brokers.

-Here are some advantages microservice architecture has over monoliths.
+Here are some advantages the architecture has over monoliths.

 Launching quickly.
 A microservice can be launched much faster than a monolith.
-The reason is that a microservice executes one function while a monolith executes many functions connected to each other by the business logic of an app.
+The reason is that it executes one function while a monolith executes many functions connected to each other by the business logic of an app.

 Operable even if the system partially fails.
 If something goes wrong, it doesn’t mean that all the processes are stopped.
 Thanks to microservices architecture, you can restore a module or a function while others work properly.
 With monoliths it’s the other way around: if a module falls, others stop, too.
 Users wait, and a company loses money.